DennisHeimbigner/netcdf-c/docs/nczarr.md

 1. The term "dataset" is used to refer to all of the Zarr objects constituting the meta-data and data.

+There are some important "caveats" of which to be aware when using this software.

+1. NCZarr currently is not thread-safe.
+So any attempt to use it with parallelism, including MPIO, is likely to fail.

 # The NCZarr Data Model {#nczarr_data_model}

 NCZarr uses a data model <a href="#ref_nczarr">[4]</a> that, by design, extends the Zarr Version 2 Specification <a href="#ref_zarrv2">[6]</a> to add support for the NetCDF-4 data model.